undergroundrap/BasedSyntax/README.md

 ## 💻 How to Use

 1.  **Select a Model**: Choose an available Ollama model from the dropdown at the top of the screen.
-2.  **Write or Open Code**: Write code directly in the editor, paste it in, or use the "Open" button to load a local file.
+2.  **Write or Open Code**: Write code directly in the editor, paste it in, or use the "Open" button or drag-and-drop to load a local file.
 3.  **Choose an Action**: Use the buttons below the editor to perform an action on your code (e.g., "Explain", "Refactor", "Find Bugs").
 4.  **Review the Output**: The AI's response will stream into the output panel on the right.
 Code suggestions will include "Apply" and "Copy" buttons for easy use.
 5.  **Ask a Follow-up**: Use the input box at the bottom of the output panel to ask clarifying questions about the generated response.
-6.  **View Diffs**: When you "Apply" a change, the Diff panel will automatically show you a side-by-side comparison of the changes.
+6.  **View Diffs**: The Diff panel tracks your changes in real-time, showing a side-by-side comparison of your code before and after your latest edit.

 ---